affctivai/CCMTL/README.md

 bash run.sh
 ```

-- in above shell file, optinoal modulator argument activates the modulator
+- in the above shell file, optional modulator argument activates the modulator

 ### Citation

-If this code is useful for your research, please cite us at:
+If this code is helpful for your research, please cite us at:

 ```
 @article{kang2025CCMTL,
-  title={Convolutional Channel Modulator for Transformer and LSTM Networks in EEG-based Emotion Recognition}, author={Kang, Hyunwook and Choi, Jin Woo and Kim, Byung Hyung}, journal={IEEE Journal of Neural Engineering}, year={2025}
+  title={Convolutional Channel Modulator for Transformer and LSTM Networks in EEG-based Emotion Recognition}, author={Kang, Hyunwook and Choi, Jin Woo and Kim, Byung Hyung}, journal={Journal of Neural Engineering}, year={2025}
 }
 ```

 ### Contact

-For any quetions, please email at [hyunwook.kang@inha.edu](mailto:hyunwook.kang@inha.edu)
+For any questions, please email at [hyunwook.kang@inha.edu](mailto:hyunwook.kang@inha.edu)